SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/tenant-levels.md

 A {{< standard-tenant >}} offers most of the device management and monitoring functionality of the {{< product-c8y-iot >}} platform, but has certain limitations when it comes to administrative aspects.

 In a {{< standard-tenant >}}, multiple parties are reflected by separate users.
-Since all users in a tenant share the same URL and data space they can only be separated from each other by assigning access rights based on the [roles concept](/concepts/security/#access-control), i.e. using roles you can give certain users only restricted visibility of the tenant (for example, only the devices that belong to them).
+Since all users in a tenant share the same URL and data space they can only be separated from each other by assigning access rights based on the [roles concept](/concepts/security/#access-control), that means, using roles you can give certain users only restricted visibility of the tenant (for example only the devices that belong to them).

 {{< standard-tenant >}}s, as direct subtenants of the {{< management-tenant >}}, provide fully standardized functionality.